Cryptography-mpc/Final-Project-Multiple-Party-Computation-Cryptograpy/README.md

 ## About

-This project is an implementation of a secure multi-party protocol for the secure set-union problem and the secure all-pairs shortest path problem.
+This project is an implementation of a secure multi-party protocol for the secure set-union problem and the secure all-pairs shortest distance problem.
 The protocol is devised from existing literature and is tailored for enhanced efficiency in a semi-honest setting with a dishonest majority.

 ## What is Multi-Party Computation (MPC)?